andb0t/MLlab/README.md

 # MLlab

 ## Introduction
-This is a work-in-progress basic machine learning library.
+This is a basic machine learning library.

 ## Implemented algorithms